 Claymores

-Claymore swords are one of the most recognized swords in history.
-Claymore is a term derived from the Gaelic claidheamh-mor, meaning “great-sword.”
-It was first used to describe the large cross-hilted sword used in the Scottish Highlands and by mercenaries in Ireland from the late 15th to early 17th century.
+Claymore swords are among the most recognized weapons in history.
+The Claymore is a large, two-handed greatsword with a fearsome reputation.
+Claymore is derived from the Gaelic “claidheamh-mor,” meaning “great sword.”
+This large sword or greatsword was first used to describe the weaponry with cross-hilts used in the Scottish Highlands by warriors and mercenaries in Ireland from the late 15th to early 17th century.
+These early claymores typically sported a blade length of around 55 inches, making them highly effective in battle.

-Several Scottish literary references indicate that the term claymore was applied by Gaelic speakers to both the old-fashioned, two-handed swords and the characteristic Scottish basket-hilted swords of the early 18th century.
-Since the swords were so huge, the swordsmen needed no shield.
-The length of the blade also prevented the Highland warriors from supporting each other, unlike the Roman tactic of locking shields and holding their infantry lines.
-The claymore was a favorite weapon in the Scottish Highland because it had a fearsome reputation on the battlefield.
+Several Scottish literary references indicate that Gaelic speakers applied the term “claymore” to the old-fashioned, two-handed swords and the characteristic basket-hilted swords of the early 18th century.
+Since these armaments were so massive, the people wielding them needed no shield.
+The sheer blade width and length also prevented highland fighters from supporting each other, unlike the Roman tactic of locking shields and holding their infantry lines.
+The claymore became a favorite battle weapon in Scotland because it had a fearsome reputation on the battlefield, known to slice through ranks of enemies.

 Frequently Asked Questions